 7b3) Targets of elimination are first whistle blowers and political-social opponents.

-7b4) Means are acquiescence, subversion, corruption, deception and violence in combinations.
+7b4) Means are acquiescence, subversion, corruption, deception and violence.

 b4,1) Acquiescence yields to political-social pressure as way of least resistance.

 b4,2) Subversion mentally disrespects the gist of an objective standard.

 b4,3) Corruption physically violates an objective standard.

 b4,4) Deception manipulates perceptions, understandings, explanations, intentions and actions by:

 b4,4,1) Motivation control, eg stirring up of lower fears and desires leads to eg brutality.

 b4,4,2) Justification control, eg propaganda for a political system leads to eg ideology.